justincbagley/piranha/README.md

 **What's new in this release?**

 The latest release, v0.1.4, contains several goodies listed below, in addition to minor improvements in the code!!
+- **May 2017:** added 'SNAPPRunner.sh' script for conducting multiple runs of SNAPP ("SNP and AFLP Phylogenies") model in BEAST.
 - **May 2017:** added options to 'MrBayesPostProc.sh' script for specifying relative burnin fraction (during sump and sumt), as well as calling stepping-stone sampling estimation of the log-marginal likelihood of the model.
 - **May 2017:** added new 'MrBayesPostProc.sh' script that summarizes the posterior distribution of trees and parameters from a single MrBayes run.
 Script picks up filenames from contents of run dir, and uses default burnin fraction of 0.25 during analyses.
 - **May 2017:** build now contains new 'BEASTRunner.sh' script and 'beast_runner.cfg' configuration file.
 BEASTRunner now has options to allow specifying 1) number of runs, 2) walltime, and 3) Java memory allocation per run, as well as calling reg or verbose help documentation from the command line.